golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 ### Sandboxing

-We developed the sandbox and **every WASM application is run within the sandbox on a provider’s machine**.
+We developed the sandbox and **every gWASM application is run within the sandbox on a provider’s machine**.
 It brings security for providers and allows for better control over execution without sacrificing the performance.
 This is written in Rust and is available for all common OS.
 We ship it with Golem client, so users-providers do not need to take any additional steps.
 For the purpose of tests and development, it is possible to run it locally without Golem client.
 See below for instructions.
 The sandbox **includes embedded SpriderMonkey from Mozilla** as the runtime for WASM.
 Remember that **only Emscripten compiled binaries are supported**.

 #### SpiderMonkey-based WebAssembly Sandbox